What is Bottled Gas - Is LPG Bottled Gas

 6. Bottled gas is frequently used for fuel in heating, cooking, hot water and vehicles.

-7. Bottled gas is generally stored, as a liquid, in steel vessels ranging from small BBQ gas bottles to larger gas cylinders and storage tanks.
+7. Bottled gas is generally stored, as a liquid, in steel vessels ranging from small BBQ gas bottles to larger LPG cylinders and storage tanks.

 Bottled Gas Goes by Many Names